 Essential Oils That Are NOT SAFE for Dogs:

 Essential Oils That Are NOT SAFE for Cats:

 Essential Oils That Are Safe and Effective for Dogs

 Lavender oil has a relaxing effect, and dogs can benefit from it the same way humans do.
 Dogs that suffer from anxiety and nervousness can especially benefit from lavender oil.
 Simply diffuse lavender like you normally would or mix a drop of lavender oil with a carrier oil in your palms and rub it on the bottom of your dog's paws.
 Lavender oil can also help with skin irritations and can be used on your dog when mixed with carrier oil.

 Cedarwood oil is also known to have a calming effect and can be beneficial for dogs when used in a diffuser.
 It can also act as a natural pesticide and insect repellent, so it can be used to make a homemade, natural flea repellent and treatment.
 It is also good for the skin and can be used to treat minor skin irritations.

 Frankincense is an excellent immune system booster and can be used in your diffuser for the benefit of you and your dog.
 It also helps to reduce stress and improve sleep.

-Lemongrass is also great for getting rid of bad smells.
-And it's mild enough that won't likely irritate your dog.
-It can also be diffused to repel fleas, ticks, and mosquitos or it can be used to make a natural bug repellent to spray on your dog.
+Lemongrass is also great for getting rid of bad odours.
+And it's mild enough that it won't likely irritate your dog.
+It can also be diffused to repel fleas, ticks, and mosquitos, or it can be used to make a natural bug repellent to spray on your dog.

 Don't forget to dilute the essential oils with a carrier oil.
 Never put pure essential oils directly on your dog.